CathyC93/liftoff-wiki/Week-7.md

 # Next Week

 We will have our final project reviews.
-Every project should be at least be at an MVP stage.
+Every project should at least be at an MVP stage.

 # Weekly Reminders